Both carers and users

 provision of information in a range of formats.

-Women in Scotland would benefit from community planning
+Women in Scotland would benefit from community

-services that affect women should be determined
+on public services that affect women should be

-and shaped by women at a local level.
+determined and shaped by women at a local level.

-Local authorities are best placed to adopt a strategic
+Local authorities are best placed to adopt a

-overview, allowing them to co-ordinate and integrate
+strategic overview, allowing them to co-ordinate

-and where they want them.
+women want, when and where they want them.

 Proportional deficit

-Parliament must increase the number of women, including
+Parliament must increase the number of women,

-disabled women, lesbian women, and women from both
+ethnic women, disabled women, lesbian women, and

-rural and urban communities, participating in the
+women from both rural and urban communities, participating

-democratic processes.
-We should work towards at
+in the democratic processes.
+We should work towards

-balance on all decision-making bodies including
+general balance on all decision-making bodies

-local government, the health service and other public
+including local government, the health service

 We welcome the recommendation that the Scottish